nguyenha1910/opentowork/README.md

 To update the job listing dataset, the following additional requirements are needed and not included in the `opentowork` environment:
 #### Google Chrome
-If not already installed, install Google Chrome [here](https://www.google.com/chrome/).
+For MacOS/Windows: If not already installed, install Google Chrome [here](https://www.google.com/chrome/).
 Using the latest version of Google Chrome is recommended.

-If using Linux, run these commands to install or update to latest version:
+For Linux: Run these commands to install or update to latest version:
 ```bash
 sudo apt update
 sudo apt upgrade google-chrome-stable